We are a National organisation, with a broad and inclusive definition to allow a rich mixture of expertise and interests.

 While the majority of our members are painters, working in all mediums and styles – traditional to modern, realistic to abstract – the Society’s list also numbers lithographers and printmakers, sculptors, modelmakers and scrimshaw artists.
 We also welcome historians, students and other marine organisations.

-Some of our members are internationally recognised; some are local working artists; some simply paint as a hobby.
+Some of our members are internationally recognised (or internationally based); some are local working artists; some simply paint as a hobby.
 They are united in a love of expressing aspects of the sea in art, with the special challenges it offers.

 We have members based in all Australian states, with a Vice-President representing each state, as well as overseas members.